cncf/toc/reviews/spiffe-spire-incubation.md

 The SPIFFE and SPIRE projects were open-sourced in December 2017.
 The projects were accepted into the CNCF in March 2018.
 The projects have grown significantly over time.

 The following application links to the required information to become an incubation project.
-Additionally, a due diligence has been prepared to assist in the view has been prepared and is accesible at https://docs.google.com/document/d/1tkN9YgBSLEUszOflWPHO72qedOaUb3iHfAye45dKJT8/
+Additionally, a due diligence document has been prepared to assist in the view has been prepared and is accesible at: https://docs.google.com/document/d/1tkN9YgBSLEUszOflWPHO72qedOaUb3iHfAye45dKJT8/

 ## SPIFFE/SPIRE fulfills all the incubation criteria: